Wade7wastaken/MupenLuaDoc/export/doc.md

 # emu.console

-Displays the text message in the console.
-Similar to `print`, but only accepts strings
+Displays the text `message` in the console.
+Similar to `print`, but only accepts strings.
+Because of this, `print` should be used instead.

-@*param* `message` — The string to print to the console
+@*param* `message` — The string to print to the console.

 ```lua